Machine translation is the use of computer technology to translate text from one language to another.

 Powered by a small provider based in Germany, DeepL is a machine translation engine that is believed to produce more nuanced and natural translations thanks to its proprietary neural AI.

 Most translation tools on the market have one or several translation engines available for their users.
-For example, Smartcat has 8 translation engines under the hood and the AI selects the best one for your translation.
+For example, Smartcat uses a library of expert-enabled AI agents that specialize in translation and creation of various content types.

 Whatever you use when it comes to machine translation, the best part is that it can only get better.
 The ever-growing need for content localization will continue to push machine translation technology forward to the benefit of everyone involved, whether businesses, language professionals, or end-consumers.